arashl1364/BFMediate/README.md

 If "Simple" is given as the model, _Mediate_ function performs a mediation analysis a la Baron & Kenny (1986), as well as, Preacher & Hayes (2004) bootstrapping analysis and the proposed Bayesian method.
 The results are stord in lists BK, PH, and Simple respecteively.

 ```
-#Regression estimates of the first and second B&K mediation equations
+#Regression estimates of B&K's M and Y equations
 out_comp$BK$eq1
 out_comp$BK$eq2
 out_comp$BK$FullMed #full mediation Null hypothesis test result